-The Albany County Executive’s office is advancing plans to purchase five buildings on the former Saint Rose Campus, despite public opposition.
+The Albany County executive’s office is advancing plans to purchase five buildings on the former College of Saint Rose campus, despite public opposition.

-Although a final decision on whether Albany County can buy the buildings or not, has not been determined, Albany County Sheriff Department signage is posted on the front entrance of the Hearst Communications Center.
+Although a final decision on whether the county can buy the buildings has not been determined, signage for the Albany County Sheriff’s Department is posted at the front entrance of the Hearst Communications Center.

 That’s a sign the county may be moving ahead with plans to more permanently occupy the campus, even as the formal process to develop the 26.5 acres in Albany continues.

-Joanne Cunningham, who chairs the Albany County Legislature, told WAMC it is important for the county to move quickly.
+Albany County Legislature Chair Joanne Cunningham told WAMC it is important for the county to move quickly.

 In March, the Albany Pine Hills Land Authority bought the former campus using $35 million in bonds.

-An additional $5 million in bonds was also issued after the fact to manage the property, bringing the total amount of bonds to $40 million.
+An additional $5 million in bonds was issued afterward to manage the property, bringing the total to $40 million.

 In a statement Friday, Michael Whalen, M&T Bank regional group manager for government banking, said the bank is grateful to have been selected by the Albany County Pine Hills Land Authority to assist in the acquisition of the former campus.

-The county will be making funds available in its annual county budget to pay the debt service.
+The county will make funds available in its annual budget to pay the debt service.

-On Thursday, the county’s Audit and Finance Committee voted 7 to 2 in favor of advancing a request made by County Executive Dan McCoy to purchase five buildings on the former 27-plus acre Saint Rose campus from the authority.
+On Thursday, the county’s Audit and Finance Committee voted 7-2 to advance a request from County Executive Dan McCoy to purchase five buildings on the former Saint Rose campus from the authority.

-The buildings slated are the former Neil Hellman Library, the Events and Athletic Center, the Hearst Center for Communications and Interactive Media, the Huether School of Business and the former Administration Center.
+The buildings include the former Neil Hellman Library, the Events and Athletics Center, the Hearst Center for Communications and Interactive Media, the Huether School of Business and the former Administration Center.

-During the committee meeting, the County’s Director of Operations, Michael Lalli, laid out the county’s plans for the five buildings.
+During the committee meeting, County Director of Operations Michael Lalli outlined the county’s plans for the buildings.

 A county spokesperson declined to answer questions Friday and said more information about the potential property purchases will be available early next week.